CoDiNG -- Naming Game with Continuous Latent Opinions of Individual Agents: Experiments

 \subsection{Results}

-The conducted simulations demonstrate that our model is capable of outperforming the classical Naming Game~(Fig.~\ref{fig:f2}).
-In our experimental setting CoDiNG outperformed NG in four out of six survey questions by 20--30\% when analysing F1-score.
-Yet, for the remaining two (euthanasia, marijuana) it was slightly worse.
-What can be observed when analysing results is that the CoDiNG model is rather stable with respect to the values of the threshold $\gamma$, i.e., it achieves the best F1-score for similar range of it, around 0.25.
-Next, we see that the curves are of similar shape indicating the stability of model behaviour across domains.
+The conducted simulations demonstrate that our model can outperform the classical Naming Game~(Fig.~\ref{fig:f2}).
+In our experimental setting, CoDiNG delivered a higher F1-score than NG in four out of six survey questions by 20--30\%.
+For the remaining two survey questions (euthanasia and marijuana), CoDiNG was slightly worse.
+The CoDiNG model performs best when the threshold $\gamma$ values are close to 0.25.
+We also observed that the performance curves are similar regardless of the questions processed.

 When trying to explain the difference in outperforming the Naming Game model for different groups of questions, we can observe that two survey questions for which the model did not perform that well (euthanasia and marijuana) highly relate to personal (individual) matters.
-Contrary, the remaining four questions (fssocsec, fswelware, jobguar, toomucheqrights) can be linked to general societal issues.
-This can lead to an interpretation that possibly topics that link to highly individual matters do not require a continuous internal layer of opinion formation, since one bounds to either one or another opinion without subtle internal ambiguity that CoDiNG model is capable of tracking.
+In contrast, the remaining four questions (fssocsec, fswelware, jobguar, toomucheqrights) focus on general societal issues.
+This difference in performance implies that topics that link to highly individual matters do not require a continuous internal layer of opinion formation since almost all students chose the binary opinion without subtle internal ambiguity that the CoDiNG model can track.

-It seems that the applied cognitive mechanism, based on the mutual influence of individuals with different opinions and interaction frequencies for certain types of questions, despite visible improvements, still may not be sufficient and leaves room for further enhancement.
+Despite visible improvements, it seems that the applied cognitive mechanism, based on the mutual influence of individuals with different opinions and interaction frequencies for certain types of questions, still may not be sufficient despite visible improvements and leaves room for further enhancement.